-In-class and homework assignments are considered participation and are 30% of your grade.
+In-class and homework assignments are considered participation and are 40% of your grade.
 You will be evaluated through exercises, participation, research, presentations, and technical proficiency with the various software applications, their aesthetic application, and problem solving.
-In-class and homework exercises become part of the weighted total.
-These assignments are graded using values ranging from 5-20 points depending on the complexity of the activity.

 Reading/writing assignments are graded on their completeness and expression of thought, as well as their demonstration of critical consideration regarding the readings and artworks under discussion.
 Here is a link to a rubric I use to grade written assignments.

+Coding assignments will be graded based on:

+- Feature completeness: 60% Does your project meet the feature requirements of the assignment? - Documentation/Code Quality: 40% Runs without errors.
+Complete documentation and comments Inventiveness: BONUS 10%

+• Did you go beyond the basic requirements of the project or try new techniques?

 Students will be evaluated through exercises, participation, research, presentations, and technical proficiency with the various software applications, their aesthetic application, and problem solving.
 In-class exercises weighted point values range from 5-20 points depending on the complexity of the activity.

-Projects
+FINAL PROJECT

+The final project is worth 35% of your grade.
+The project will be formally critiqued by the class and then graded by me.

+Concept: 30% (weighted)

+What is the conceptual/theoretical underpinning of your work/why should I care about it?
+This must be documented in a readme.md file in your git repository, and present in critique.

+Implementation and Process Work: 50% (weighted)

+The quality of your code.
+Please leave plenty of comments to make my life easier.
+The harder it is for me to read your code, the harder it will be for you to earn a favorable grade.

-Projects are worth 60% of your grade.
-Projects will be formally critiqued by the class and then graded by me.
-Projects will be graded on their success in the following areas: concept development, risk-taking, experimentation, excellent design / composition decisions, craftsmanship, ambition, technical competency, and meeting project deadlines.
-Regularly posting to the project discussion/e-Portfolio is required for developing sketches, diagrams, reflective notes and concepts.
-My goal is that you are building a studio/design practice/habit that takes you through school and beyond.
+Regularly posting to the project discussion is required for developing sketches, diagrams, practice code, reflective notes and concepts.
+My goal is that you are building a technical/studio/design practice/habit that takes you through school and beyond.
 Process work as well as each project must be finished within the specified deadlines.
-Every post should have the date followed by the title of the project.
+Every post should have the date followed by a title describing what the post is about.